ernvk23/wg-lite-hop/README.md

 *   WireGuard Web UI (to set up clients): `https://your_domain`
 *   AdGuard Home UI (configure ad/trackers block lists): `https://adguard.your_domain`
+    > **⚠️ Important:** During the initial AdGuard Home setup, ensure you explicitly set the web interface port to `3000`.
+Do not use the default port `80` offered by the UI, as this will require manual intervention to adjust the `docker-compose.yml` configuration.
 *   Traefik Dashboard UI (check server's metrics, *optional*): `https://traefik.your_domain`

 Use the credentials defined in your `.env` file to access the web UIs.